TOSCA

 Setting VMI URI

-As in RADL you can set an specific URI identifying the VMI to use in the VM.
+As in RADL, you can set a specific URI identifying the VMI to use in the VM.
 The URI format is the same used in RADL (System Features).
-In this case the type must be changed to tosca.nodes.indigo.Compute (the Compute normative type does not support the os image property), and the image property must be added in the os capability:
+In this case the type must be changed to tosca.nodes.indigo.Compute (the Compute normative type does not support the os image property), and the image property must be added in the os capability.

 ...